UNCLASSIFIED (U)

 c.
 (U) If a child marries after the Form I-730 was filed with USCIS, eligibility for CSPA protection ends, but a divorce before the beneficiary travels to the United States can make the individual eligible once again for V92 status.
 The intent of Congress was for CSPA to be ameliorative and thus it is liberally construed.
 For example:

-(1) (U) If a beneficiary was unmarried and under 21 at the time of the Form I-730 filing and adjudication, she or he is eligible for CSPA protection.
+(1) (U) If a beneficiary was unmarried and under 21 when the Form I-730 was filed and adjudicated, they are eligible for CSPA protection.

-(2) (U) If they turn 21 and marries before the consular interview, she or he loses CSPA protection.
-However, if they divorce before the interview, she or he is again eligible for CSPA protection and Form I-730 benefits.
+(2) (U) If they turn 21 and marries before the consular interview, they lose CSPA protection.
+However, if they divorce before the interview, they are again eligible for CSPA protection and Form I-730 benefits.

 d.
 (U) For complete guidance on applying the CSPA to V92 processing, see the following USCIS memoranda, both available at USCIS website: